Our Projects

 Georgetown Harbour Planning & Reconstruction

-Harbourside Engineering Consultants was hired by DFO Small Craft Harbours to design a replacement structure for half of the Georgetown pier and a new containment cell to place all the excavated sediments form under the structure footprint.
-The project’s design phase was complete in 2018, and construction was completed in 2024.
+Harbourside Engineering Consultants was hired by the Department of Fisheries and Oceans, Small Craft Harbours, to design a replacement structure for half of the Georgetown Harbour Wharf pier and a new containment cell in Kings County, Prince Edward Island.
+Our scope for this project included pre-design services, a site investigation and assessment of the existing conditions, and concept designs through options analysis of the potential wharf structures.
+The design phase was completed in 2018, and construction finished in the spring of 2024.

 Cabot Shores: Malpeque Harbour Development